 In November 2016, the Commission published a report under Article 85(1) of EMIR to review EMIR.
-While noting that certain core requirements provided for under EMIR were yet to be implemented or completed, the report concluded that no fundamental change should be made to the nature of the core requirements of EMIR.
-Nonetheless, a number of areas were highlighted where EMIR requirements could be adjusted, including:
+The report concluded that no fundamental change should be made to the nature of the core requirements of EMIR but that they could be adjusted in a number of areas.

-Trilogue negotiations between the Commission, the Council and the Parliament resulted in political agreement on the EMIR Refit Regulation23 proposal in February 2019, with the regulation being adopted on 14 May 2019 and, subject to certain exceptions, entering into force on 17 June 2019.
-Broadly, EMIR Refit amends the EMIR by simplifying certain requirements, reducing disproportionate costs and increasing access to clearing for smaller counterparties to OTC derivative trades, as well as streamlining reporting obligations to address transparency issues.
-EMIR Refit is distinct from the regulation to amend EMIR with respect to the authorisation of CCPs and recognition of third-country CCPs (EMIR 2.2),24 which was adopted on 15 October 2019 and came into force on 1 January 2020.
-This regulation, among other things, takes into particular account the effects of Brexit on the European financial system, and establishes a CCP Supervisory Committee within ESMA mandated to handle tasks related to CCPs, as well as supervising EU and third-country CCPs.
+EMIR Refit is distinct from the regulation to amend EMIR with respect to the authorisation of CCPs and recognition of third-country CCPs (EMIR 2.2),27 which was adopted on 15 October 2019 and came into force on 1 January 2020.
+EMIR 2.2, among other things, takes into particular account the effects of Brexit on the European financial system, and establishes a CCP Supervisory Committee within ESMA mandated to handle tasks related to CCPs, as well as supervising EU and third-country CCPs.

-EMIR is supported by a Q&A document published by ESMA, which addresses questions posed by the general public, market participants and national competent authorities (NCAs) in relation to the implementation and practical application of EMIR.
-The document is aimed at aiding NCAs in applying EMIR in a manner consistent with other NCAs, to promote common supervisory approaches and practices in the application of EMIR.
-It is frequently updated to take account of regulatory developments, and was, at the time of writing, last updated on 7 January 2020.
+EMIR is supported by a Q&A document published by ESMA, which addresses questions posed by the general public, market participants and national regulators in relation to the implementation and practical application of EMIR.
+The document aims to promote common supervisory approaches and practices in the application of EMIR.
+It is frequently updated to take account of regulatory developments, and was, at the time of writing, last updated on 28 January 2021.

 The proposals for an integrated financial framework (otherwise known as a banking union) comprised: